Saturation diving system: Underwater habitats

 Scientific saturation diving is usually conducted by researchers and technicians known as aquanauts living in an underwater habitat, a structure designed for people to live in for extended periods, where they can carry out almost all basic human functions: working, resting, eating, attending to personal hygiene, and sleeping, all while remaining under pressure beneath the surface.

 An underwater habitat has to meet the needs of human physiology and provide suitable environmental conditions, and the one which is most critical is breathing gas of suitable quality.
 Others concern the physical environment (pressure, temperature, light, humidity), the chemical environment (drinking water, food, waste products, toxins) and the biological environment (hazardous sea creatures, microorganisms, marine fungi).
 Much of the science covering underwater habitats and their technology designed to meet human requirements is shared with diving, diving bells, surface saturation systems, submersible vehicles, submarines, and spacecraft.

 Numerous ambient pressure underwater habitats have been designed, built and used around the world since the early 1960s, either by private individuals, research institutions, or by government agencies.
 They have been used almost exclusively for research and exploration.
 Research has been devoted particularly to the physiological processes and limits of breathing gases under pressure, for aquanaut and astronaut training, as well as for research on marine ecosystems.
 Access to and from the exterior is generally vertically through a hole in the bottom of the structure called a moon pool or wet porch.
 The habitat may include a decompression chamber, or personnel transfer to the surface may be via a closed diving bell.

+Systems hazards and risk

+Risk analysis and management is necessary for acceptably safe saturation diving, and reasonable confidence that the goals of the operation can be achieved and schedules maintained.

+There are various possible responses to identified risks: